matteogarbelli/matteogarbelli.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Mathematics, University of Trento, 2023
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Applied Mathematics, University of Verona, 2020
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Civil Engineering, University of Brescia, 2014

 Work experience
 ======